apptainer/apptainer-userdocs/environment_and_metadata.rst

 Environment Variable Precedence
 -------------------------------

-When a container is run with {Singularity} 3.6, the container environment is constructed in the following order:
+When starting to run, the container environment is constructed in the following order:

   - Clear the environment, keeping just ``HOME`` and ``APPTAINER_APPNAME``.
   - Take Docker defined environment variables, where Docker was the base image source.